Kentucky Mortgage Calculator

 Besides these government-guaranteed programs, it is worth considering some offers from UHC (Kentucky Housing Corporation) available to Kentuckyns.
 In particular, first-time home buyers can apply for FirstHome – down payment and closing costs assistance program, if they qualify for a FHA loan and their FICO score is at least 660.
 This option covers up to 6% of the loan amount toward down payment and/or the closing costs.
 It is important to note that this option comes in the form of a 30-year-fixed-rate second loan only.
 If you do not qualify for the FirstHome program, do not despair.
 Kentucky Housing Score Loan is an alternative program that covers up to 4%.
 The minimum satisfactory credit score is 620.

-- Get pre-approved beforehand.
-This will increase your creditworthiness in the home sellers’ eyes.
-It is highly recommended to get the pre-approval letters from not only one, but at least two or three different lenders.
+- Obtain pre-approval in advance.
+This enhances your credibility in the eyes of home sellers.
+It's highly advisable to secure pre-approval letters from not just one, but ideally two or three different lenders.

-- Set aside for a down payment as much as possible – and as early as possible.
-The down payment will decrease the principal amount, which, in turn, can reduce your potential expenses.
-So it is important to start saving in advance.
+- Begin saving for a down payment as early as possible and set aside as much as you can.
+A larger down payment reduces the principal amount, which, in turn, can lower your potential expenses.
+Therefore, it's crucial to start saving well in advance.

-- If you are eligible for a VA loan, consider this option first of all.
+- If you qualify for a VA loan, give this option top consideration.